Carausius morosus: Behaviour

 When disturbed, the major defence method is feigning death, the body becoming rigid, and the legs held along the line of the body.
 They may also be found swaying to mimic the movement of foliage in wind.

 The insects feed at night, when they are active.
 During the day, they rest, often with legs in line with the body, on their food plants.

 Accidental introductions

-Due to their inconspicuous nature, accidental introductions of C. morosus have been recorded around the world, including Great Britain, South Africa and the United States, where in some cases they have become a pest.
-Studies at San Diego Zoo found the introduced species on a large number of ornamental plants.
+Due to their inconspicuous nature, accidental introductions of C. morosus have been recorded around the world, including Great Britain, Portugal, South Africa and the United States, where in some cases they have become a pest.
+Studies at the San Diego Zoo found the introduced species on a large number of ornamental plants.